The doctoral program enables outstanding scholars to conduct original research with a major impact on academia and legal practice.

-The study programme extends over three years, commencing in September.
+The study program extends over three years, commencing in September.
 Throughout the course students will have to meet formal deliverables and deadlines in order to ensure their thesis work progresses smoothly.

 For a successful application please follow the steps below:

 The entry qualification documents are accepted in the following languages: English.

 Often you can get a suitable transcript from your school.
 If this is not the case, you will need official translations along with verified copies of the original.